1996 Ford Crown Victoria Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 1996 Ford Crown Victoria
+A guide to repairs, service, and maintenance costs for your 1996 Ford Crown Victoria

 The composite (plastic) intake manifold may crack near the thermostat housing and cause a coolant leak.
 Ford released an updated manifold that was reinforced to prevent a recurrence.
 No recall was issued for this problem but Ford did extend the warranty to seven years on some models from the date of purchase.

 The EGR valve position (EVP) sensor can fail on this vehicle.
 The EVP sensor measures the EGR valve position and transmits the date to the engine control computer.
 If it fails, drivability and fuel economy can suffer, the Check Engine Light will commonly illuminate.

 The throttle position sensor (TPS) may fail.
 Common symptoms of a defective TPS can be rough idle, hard starting, hesitation on acceleration, poor fuel economy, and stalling.